 History

-On June 21, 1997, Nick and Ted attended an event at the Como residence, where other attendees were playing a sport called croquet.
+On June 21, 1997, Nick and Ted attended John Como's high school graduation party at the Como residence, where other attendees were playing a sport called croquet.
 After playing for a while, Ted was dismayed that he would not be able to play at home.
 After a discussion will Bill Como, they collaborated on an early build of Croquet Capers for Ted to play a computerized version at home.

 Bill Como wrote the game logic using the BASIC computer language, providing Ted and Nick copies of the compiler and the game code on floppy disk.
 Over the next several months, they tweaked the game further before distributing it locally via floppy disk.